recbus/caribou/README.md

 Being confident about the shape of your database can dramatically simplify your application code.
 In conjunction with state management tools like [Component](https://github.com/stuartsierra/component) or [Integrant](https://github.com/weavejester/integrant), Caribou allows you to express transformations that must be performed exactly once prior to your application startup.
-Caribou enforces these intransients while retaining maximum deployment flexibility and supporting parallel development of independent features.
+Caribou enforces these intransients while retaining maximum deployment flexibility, supporting parallel development of independent features and preserving a faithful record of historical migrations.

 The driving principles behind caribou are: